 Harmful bacteria left unchecked causes leaky gut in dogs.
 Leaky gut is when holes develop in your dog’s gut lining … allowing bacteria, fungus and undigested food particles to “leak” into the bloodstream.

 When these substances get into the bloodstream, they cause the immune system to attack and neutralize them.
 But sometimes the body identifies its own tissue proteins as a foreign invader.
 And then it creates antibodies against itself.
 This is the cause of autoimmunity and allergies.

 Bacteria passes through the gut lining.
 Then it travels to the liver, kidneys, heart and other organs.
 From there bacteria causes chronic inflammation and disease.

-Leaky gut is at the root of much more than allergies and hypersensitivity issues.
+Dog gut health and allergies are closely connected.
+But leaky gut is at the root of much more than allergies and hypersensitivity issues.
 It can create autoimmunity, which causes countless common health issues including:

 - Joint pain that can lead to arthritis